Advanced Settings

 PHD2 logging directory with the date and time encoded as part of the

-sub-folder name.
-Individual guide frames are saved with filenames
+are saved with filenames

 that indicate the time the image was captured and the reason the frame